dgroomes/gradle-playground/README.md

 ### `plugin/`

-This subproject shows how to write and apply a custom Gradle plugin.
-It also showcases [Gradle's `buildSrc` feature](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).
+Write and apply a custom Gradle plugin.
+This project also showcases [Gradle's `buildSrc` feature](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).

 See the README in [plugin/](plugin/).